irmen/cx16shell/README.md

 You can use tab for filename completion (case-sensitive).

-## Startup config script
+## Startup config script and running user scripts

 If a "config.sh" script file exists in the SHELL-CMDS subdirectory, this will be loaded and executed at startup.
 Every line will be executed as a shell command.
 Empty lines or lines starting with a '#' will be skipped.
 The default config.sh file contains a bunch of command aliases, sets the screen mode and changes the color scheme, and prints a welcome message.
-You can change the script however you like, just remember that it is saved in ISO character encoding.
+You can change the script however you like.

+Actually, any file ending with ".sh" is treated as a shell-script, in ISO character encoding, that contains lines with shell instructions.
+You can execute it just by typing its full name.

+NOTE: currently the length of a script is limited to 1 KB (not enforced).
+If your script exceeds this it will overwrite program memory when loaded and cause havoc on the system.

 ## External commands